joshbeard/joshbeard.me-website/site/small.md

 [Gemini](https://gemini.circumlunar.space/).
 This is somewhere between Gopher and the Web/HTTP - probably closer to the Gopher side.

+I am using [JetForce](https://github.com/michael-lazar/jetforce) for my Gemini service and have also used [Agate](https://github.com/mbrubeck/agate).

 __Gemini__: <a href="gemini://jbeard.co">gemini://jbeard.co</a>

 Gemini response using [Netcat](https://www.varonis.com/blog/netcat-commands):